treiff86/shitcore-test/README.md

 ## 🔗 Wallet Connect & Leaderboard *(New in v1.6.9)*

 Fully optional — the game works exactly the same with zero wallet ever connected, same as v1.0.0.

-- **Connect Wallet** — Wallet connect is real.
-Optional — the game plays fine without one — but connecting unlocks NFT-holder themes, holder perks, cloud saves and the live leaderboard.
-Connecting is read-only and never touches funds.
-Signing in asks your wallet to sign one plain-text message so nobody else can play as you or overwrite your save; that's a signature, not a transaction — it approves nothing, spends nothing, and can't move a token.
+But it is real, and this is what it does.

+- **Connect Wallet** — read-only.
+Asks your browser wallet for your public address and nothing else.
+Solana (Phantom, Solflare, and anything supporting Wallet Standard) and Bitcoin (Xverse, UniSat) are both supported.
+Connecting never requests a transaction and never touches funds.
+- **Sign in** — once connected, your wallet is asked to sign one short plain-text message. **This is not a transaction.** It approves nothing, spends nothing, and cannot move a token; your wallet shows you the exact text before you sign.
+It exists so the server can tell that you actually hold that wallet, which is what stops anyone else playing as you, writing a fake score under your name, or wiping your save.
+The session lasts a week, so you'll see it on first connect and then about weekly — not every visit.
+Decline it and the game still plays perfectly; your progress just won't sync.
+- **NFT themes and holder perks** — ownership is checked on-chain, server-side.
+Each supported collection reskins the whole site and carries its own gameplay perks.
+See [Holder Perks](#-holder-perks).
-- **Cloud save** — your wallet address becomes your save-slot key.
-Connect from any device and, if a save already exists under that address, you'll be asked whether to load it.
+- **Cloud save** — your wallet address is your save slot.
+Connect from any device and your run resumes automatically.
 - **Live Leaderboard** — ranks players by lifetime earned (the same number your Degen Level is based on).
-Updates live across every open browser tab the instant anyone's score changes, via Supabase Realtime — no refreshing.
+Refreshes every 20 seconds while it's open.
-- **.sol domain display** — if your connected wallet owns a Solana Name Service domain, it replaces your wallet address everywhere it'd otherwise show up: the header button, and your row on the leaderboard.
+- **.sol domain display** — if your connected wallet owns a Solana Name Service domain, it replaces your address everywhere it would otherwise show: the header button, and your row on the leaderboard.

-**Trust note:** writes aren't signature-verified, on purpose — it keeps connecting frictionless for a leaderboard with zero real stakes.
-Someone could still technically inflate their own local numbers via the browser console since progress lives client-side, but as of v2.0.0 a database-level rule clamps how much a score can jump in a single save, so a spoofed number can't actually land on the shared leaderboard everyone else sees.
-Fine for bragging rights on a satire game; noted here for transparency.
+**Trust note — what is and isn't protected.** Saves are locked to the wallet that signed for them: the `players` table takes no anonymous reads or writes at all any more, so nobody can read your save, write a score under your address, or wipe your progress.
+Every write goes through a server function that also enforces value ceilings, a growth-rate limit and a save-frequency limit, and logs anything it rejects.

+What that does **not** do is make the game itself tamper-proof.
+It runs in your browser, so a determined player can still edit *their own* numbers before they're sent — the server bounds how absurd that can get, but it can't referee a game it isn't simulating.
+Making that impossible too would mean running the whole tycoon sim server-side, which is a different project.
+Stated plainly here rather than implied away.

-**Setup required to enable this:** run `supabase_setup.sql` once in your own Supabase project's SQL Editor, then fill in that project's URL and public API key at the top of `js/web3.js`.
+**Setup required to enable this in your own fork:** run `supabase_setup.sql` once in your own Supabase project's SQL Editor, deploy the `game-save`, `sol-lookup` and `btc-lookup` Edge Functions, then fill in that project's URL and publishable API key at the top of `js/web3.js`.

 ---